Composite Lp-quantile regression, near quantile regression and the oracle model selection theory: Introduction

 In this paper, we systematically study some problems about $L^p$-quantile regression, which only requires a finite $2(p-1)$th ($1<p\leq 2$) moment of the error and thus can be used to analyze heavy-tailed data.
 We prove the asymptotic theory for the composite $L^p$-quantile regression (CLpQR for short) under mild conditions.
 For dealing with high-dimensional data, we define the CLpQR oracle estimator (CLpQR-oracle), analyse its asymptotic relative efficiency in detail, and develop the oracle model selection theory.
-We then propose a new regression method, i.e. near quantile regression and prove the asymptotic normality of the estimator when $p\rightarrow1+$ and the sample size $T\rightarrow\infty$ simultaneously.
-The near quantile regression has many important applications.
+Since quantile regression will confront the computational difficulty mentioned above we attempt to use CLpOR to get over it.
+To this end we develop a new regression method, i.e. near quantile regression and prove the asymptotic normality of the estimator when $p\rightarrow1+$ and the sample size $T\rightarrow\infty$ simultaneously in any way.
+The near quantile regression has many other important applications.
 Here are two application scenarios that come to mind immediately.
 One of them is that we can obtain a new estimation for the asymptotic covariance matrix of quantile regression without involving the estimation of the density function of the error as current methods do.
 The other one is concerned with an intriguing issue all the time, i.e. smoothing the objective function of quantile regression.
-While current methods mainly apply smooth kernel functions to modify the objective function of quantile regression, see Horowitz (1998)\cite{Horowitz}, Fernandes et al. (2021)\cite{Fernandes}, He et al. (2023)\cite{He} among others, near quantile regression acts as a natural choice as its objective function itself is smooth.
+While current methods mainly apply smooth kernel functions to modify the objective function of quantile regression, see Horowitz (1998)\cite{Horowitz}, Fernandes et al. (2021)\cite{Fernandes}, He et al. (2023)\cite{He} among others, near quantile regression acts as a natural choice as its objective function itself is differentiable and facilitate gradient-based optimization methods.
 Finally, we develop a unified efficient algorithm for fitting high-dimensional $L^p$-quantile regression ($p>1$) by combining the cyclic coordinate descent and an augmented proximal gradient algorithm.
 Surprisingly, the algorithm can also fit high-dimensional quantile regression very well in our random simulation and empirical analysis.
 The study on asymptotic relative efficiency illustrates that CLpQR-oracle has high efficiency and can be sometimes arbitrarily more efficient than both CQR-oracle and LS-oracle.
-Simulation results show that in some cases of $p$ ($p>1$) CLpQR-oracle behaves better than CQR-oracle in terms of estimation accuracy even when the error variance is infinite.
+Simulation results show that the proposed algorithm can be efficiently applied to deal with the quantile issues (this manifests CCPA is a useful alternative of linear program and interior point algorithms, especially in high-dimensional cases), in some cases of $p$ ($p>1$) CLpQR-oracle behaves better than CQR-oracle in terms of estimation accuracy even when the error variance is infinite, and the asymptotic theorems for near quantile regression works very well in several distribution cases.
 In the empirical analysis, we provide a method for choosing the suitable values of $p$.

 The paper proceeds as follows.
 Section 2 is devoted to the definition of the CLpQR estimator, its asymptotic normality and asymptotic relative efficiency.
 Section 3 contains the CLpOR-oracular estimation theory.
 Near quantile regression is expounded in Section 4.
 In Section 5, we describe the algorithm for fitting CLpQR, CLpQR-oracle and quantile regression.
 Simulation and empirical analysis are contained in Section 6 and Section 7.
 All proofs and lemmas are presented in Section 8.
 We conclude the paper with Section 9.